CephalofairGames/frosthaven-faq/index.md

 **Fractured Timeline (9, top) - If I spawn a summoning ally, are their summons also my allies?** No. In all cases for all classes, when you are controlling a monster, you don't control their summons.
 Their summons will be enemies to you (and to them).

-[imageid=7298583 inline][size=14]**Banner Spear**
+### **8.3 Banner Spear**
-**How much can I communicate with my party about where I would like them to be for a formation?** The only things you can't communicate are [i]specific numbers[/i] and [i]specific card names[/i].
-(And things that are "basically numbers" - like "voting age" or "exactly half" or something similar.)
+**How much can I communicate with my party about where I would like them to be for a formation?** The only things you can't communicate are *specific numbers* and *specific card names*.
+(This includes things that are "basically numbers" - like "voting age" or "exactly half" or something similar.)
 Everything else is allowed and frankly, for Banner Spear, encouraged.
 You can tell people where you need to be, ask where they will end up, ask them if they can go to a certain hex, tell them the kinds of conditions you'll be applying, the specific monsters you hope to attack, etc. It's okay if this lets them guess your card, your initiative, etc. - that's part of learning to work together as a team.

-**Can my Banners move if I grant them move abilities? **Yes, and it’s very important for keeping them relevant!
+**Can my Banners move if I grant them move abilities?** Yes, and it’s very important for keeping them relevant!
 Remember that when you Grant a summoned ally any ability, you decide how they execute it - such as where they move.
 Also note that while you can grant a Banner Move X (like Move 2), abilities which grant Move +X (like Move +2) won’t work because the Banner has no innate movement stat.

-**Do my Banners grant me their bonuses?  **Yes, they are Summons; you are your Banner’s ally.
+**Do my Banners grant me their bonuses?** Yes, they are Summons; you are your Banner’s ally.

 **Do my Banners count as allies for formation attacks?** Yes, they are allies just like any summon.

-**Can I modify the patterns for my formation attacks? **Yes, but only within the same limits as any Area of Effect pattern.
+**Can I modify the patterns for my formation attacks?** Yes, but only within the same limits as any Area of Effect pattern.
 You can rotate it around, and you can ‘mirror’ flip it as well.
 For example, on Combined Effort you may be to the right or left of your ally.

 **Do I need Line of Sight to my blue hex ally?** Yes.